Stelios Giannakopoulos: AEL

-On 22 January 2009, six years after his first move to the UK, Stelios returned to Greece by signing for Greek side AEL on a one-and-a-half-year deal.
-Stelios' impact was instant as the Greek press labeled him the 'most important transfer of the winter period' as he scored three crucial goals in his first four games to propel Larissa to a top 5 position in the Greek Super League.
-Larissa were able to maintain this position until the end of the season which qualified them for European competition, something which Stelios admitted was a great achievement and totally unexpected for a smaller team like Larissa and compared it to his time with Bolton.
-The following season however was not as successful as Stelios struggled with injuries and even courted controversy with some comments he made to the Greek press that were seen as being disloyal to his team.
+On 22 January 2009, six years after his first move to the UK, Giannakopoulos returned to Greece by signing for Greek side AEL on a one-and-a-half-year deal.
+Giannakopoulos' impact was instant as the Greek press labeled him the 'most important transfer of the winter period' as he scored three crucial goals in his first four games to propel AEL to a top 5 position in the Super League Greece.
+Larissa were able to maintain this position until the end of the season which qualified them for European competition, something which Giannakopoulos admitted was a great achievement and totally unexpected for a smaller team like Larissa and compared it to his time with Bolton.
+The following season however was not as successful as Giannakopoulos struggled with injuries and even courted controversy with some comments he made to the Greek press that were seen as being disloyal to his team.
 He parted company amicably with Larissa on 12 December 2009, six months before his contract would have officially ended.

 International career

-Stelios made his international debut on 12 March 1997 in a friendly game against Cyprus.
+Giannakopoulos made his international debut on 12 March 1997 in a friendly game against Cyprus.
 His first international goal came almost two years later on 5 February 1999 in a friendly game against Belgium.
 He fell out of favour slightly in 2000 and 2001 featuring in only three games in two years however cemented his place in the team from 2002 onwards, featuring in every single game of the EURO 2004 qualifiers.
-One of his most important and memorable goals with the Greece national football team was during those qualifiers; Stelios scoring the only goal in a 1–0 away victory against Spain in Zaragoza, in a game which ensured automatic qualification for Greece.
+One of his most important and memorable goals with the Greece national football team was during those qualifiers; Giannakopoulos scoring the only goal in a 1–0 away victory against Spain in Zaragoza, in a game which ensured automatic qualification for Greece.
 He was also one of the key players in the victorious team at the 2004 European Football Championship playing in four out of six games including the final.
 Following this success, Giannakopoulos would remain a key part of the national team, becoming Greece's top scorer in their failed 2006 FIFA World Cup qualifying campaign.
 He was also amongst the squad that unsuccessfully defended their title at the Euro 2008 competition.
 His last game for the national team came during that competition, in the 2–1 defeat against Spain on 18 June 2008.
-Stelios had scored a total of 12 goals for the national team; an interesting statistic being that Greece had won all but one of the games in which Stelios had scored in.
+Giannakopoulos had scored a total of 12 goals for the national team; an interesting statistic being that Greece had won all but one of the games in which Giannakopoulos had scored in.